mamtagupta2008/MMAI_Test_Case_Study/README.md

 9. We can schedule these jobs to run using schedulers like airflow, dbt cloud etc.
    Environment variables/ Parameters can be defined and passed while using dbt run command.

-10. Different cluster key can be added based on table granularity and key for better performance
+10. Different cluster key can be added based on table granularity and key for better performance.

-11. Staging table can be created for raw data, if required to ensure data quality and better performance
+11. Staging table can be created for raw data, if required to ensure data quality and better performance.

+12. DBT Test can be used to perform tests on data model (given that DBT is used by organization).

 ##### Assumption